gloriadavid059-png/Retail-Sales-Analysis/README.md

 ## 📂 Files in this Repository
 - Retail_Sales_Analysis.xlsx → cleaned dataset, Pivot Tables, and dashboard
-- Retail_Sales_Dashboard.png → screenshot of the final dashboard
+- Retail_Sales_Analysis.png → screenshot of the Excel dashboard

 ## 📢 Conclusion
 This project demonstrates how Excel can be used for *data cleaning, analysis, and visualization*.
 The dashboard provides actionable insights into product performance, customer behavior, and sales trends.